pediapress/Collection/README.txt

      (see http://en.wikipedia.org/wiki/Navpop) which would result in conflicting popups.

-   Default is true, i.e. the Collection popups are enabled.
+   Default is false, i.e. the Collection popups are turned off.

 * If you want to let users save their collections as wiki pages, make sure
   $wgEnableWriteAPI is set to true, i.e. put this line in your LocalSettings.php::